- 1. Supply TFN to your super fund

 - Turning 65: Maxing out your after-tax contributions cap

-Note: If you are a small business owner you may be eligible for a $1.255 million after-tax contribution limit for the 2012/2013 year (indexed), which is lifetime contribution limit, in addition to the non-concessional contributions cap.
+Note: If you are a small business owner you may be eligible for a $1.445 million after-tax contribution limit for the 2017/2018 year (indexed), which is a lifetime contribution limit, in addition to the non-concessional contributions cap.
 The CGT exemption permits personal contributions resulting from the disposal of qualifying small business assets.
 If you believe that you may be eligible then seek independent advice because the rules that apply to this exemption are complicated.

 8. If aged 65 or over, check that you meet the work test before contributing